auqcauqc/project/README.md

 ### Functions

-1. Get the values of settings from a settings file and add settings to a settings file
+1. Given a text settings file, get/set the value of settings, add/delete settings
 2. Check the format of settings and find duplicated settings

 ### Data format